 Ulysses S. Grant, in 1870 and reinforced in 1875, developed the foundation for this analysis for determining whether an insurgency is a rebellion or belligerency.
 Grant’s analysis requires sufficient political and military actions to assume the appearance and action of a sovereign state.
 If left to their own devices, the insurgents need to have the control and ability to govern the territory occupied at the time of analysis.
 Should those conditions be met, the protocol would require that the insurgents be treated as belligerents.
 The conflict becomes international in nature – the belligerents subject to all the rights and obligations deriving from a conflict jus in Bello.

 Effectively, the recognition that the conditions of the Grant Protocol exist by other sovereign states is what triggers the recognition of international law in an insurgency.
 A statement from the belligerents is insufficient to grant international recognition.
-Once this occurs, the belligerents receive the ability to utilize lawful means to enforce international law, may receive aid from third parties – which is otherwise prohibited under international law – and become obligated to follow the same.
+Once this occurs, the belligerents receive the ability to utilize lawful means to enforce international law, receive aid from third parties – which is otherwise prohibited under international law – and become obligated to follow the same.

-It must be remembered that insurgency is transient by nature, and the insurgents will likely achieve their aims and achieve permanence – whether through secession or succession – or will be defeated and revert to rebel or extinct status.
-The formal status of insurgents under the law has been a significant issue under international law over the last 40 years, and is likely to continue as ethnic and religious groups, such as ISIS and the Kurds in the Middle East conduct insurgency operations to facilitate independence.
+One must remember that insurgency is transient by nature.
+The insurgents will likely achieve their aims and achieve permanence – whether through secession or succession – or defeat and revert to rebel or extinct status.
+The formal status of insurgents under the law has been a significant issue under international law over the last 40 years.
+It is likely to continue as ethnic and religious groups, such as ISIS and the Kurds in the Middle East, conduct insurgency operations to facilitate independence.